nitinshembale121/AWS_Cloud/Day_1.md

 - Benefits of AWS Security

 **NOTES** <br />
-What is Cloud Computing? <br />
+1) What is Cloud Computing? <br />
-Cloud computing is the on-demand availability of computer system resources, especially data storage and computing power, without direct active management by the user.
+Cloud computing is the on-demand availability of computer system resources, especially data storage and computing power, without direct active management by the user. <br />

+2)History <br />
+In 2006 Amazon web service is offering IT infrastructure service to business of cloud computing as a web service.

+3)Benifits